Attempted Robbery Charges Geelong

 - Attempt to commit robbery under s 321M of the Crimes Act 1958

 - Intentionally cause injury under s 18 of the Crimes Act 1958

 - Theft of a motor vehicle under s 74 of the Crimes Act 1958

-The vehicle was found several blocks away from where it was alleged to have been taken, it had some minor damage to it, and no DNA sample or forensic testing was completed on the vehicle.
+The vehicle was found several blocks away in South Geelong, it had some minor damage to it.
+Police conducted no DNA sample or forensic testing on the vehicle.

 When taking the statement from the complainant, the officer involved brought up a picture of our client on the police database from years earlier to confirm the complainant’s story and identification.

 This matter initially began in the summary stream, however upon hearing the complexities involved, the Magistrate decided that it should be determined in the County Court and uplifted it, moving it to the committal stream.
 This can occur where there are charges that are indictable offences but that are triable summarily.

 When a matter is uplifted, it becomes more complicated.
 One step in this process is the committal hearing.
 This is a hearing held in the Magistrates’ Court to determine if there is enough evidence to go forward to a trial.
 At this stage in the process, the defendant is able to question witnesses for the prosecution on the evidence they intend to give at trial.